Self-Supervised Learning as Discrete Communication

 \subsection{Architecture}

 We build on the simplified DINO framework proposed in SimDINO~\cite{simdino}, which removes prototype assignments and contrastive normalization, resulting in a cleaner alignment objective that better isolates the effects of our discrete agreement mechanism.
+Our pipeline is illustrated in Fig.~\ref{fig:schema}.
 Similar to their work, our model consists of: \begin{itemize} \itemsep-0.2em \item a backbone $f_\theta: \mathcal{X} \to \mathbb{R}^d$ (e.g., a Vision Transformer), \item a projection head $g_{\phi} : \mathbb{R}^d \to \mathbb{R}^B$, typically a small MLP. \end{itemize}

 For each training step, we sample two augmentations $x_1 \sim X_1$ and $x_2 \sim X_2$ of the same image $I$, and we compute the embeddings $h_i$, apply the projection head to obtain the logits $a_i$ and the probabilities $p_i$, where $i \in \{1, 2\}$: